wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-global-web-presence-solution-overview.md

 Stay up-to-date on your website's performance with Azure or third-party tools.
 Receive alerts on critical website events.
 Gain user insight easily with Application Insight or with web log analytics from HDInsight.

-Get a [quick glance] of the website's current performance metrics and resource quotas in the web app's blade in the [Azure preview portal](https://manage.windowsazure.cn/).
-For a 360Â° view of your application across availability, performance and usage, use [Azure Application Insights] to give you fast & powerful troubleshooting, diagnostics and usage insights.
+Get a [quick glance] of the website's current performance metrics and resource quotas in the web app's blade in the [Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end -->](https://manage.windowsazure.cn/).
+For a 360° view of your application across availability, performance and usage, use [Azure Application Insights] to give you fast & powerful troubleshooting, diagnostics and usage insights.
 Or, use a third-party tool like [New Relic] to provide advanced monitoring data for your websites.

 In the **Standard** hosting plan, monitor site responsiveness receive email notifications whenever your site becomes unresponsive.
 For more information, see [How to: Receive Alert Notifications and Manage Alert Rules in Azure].